dqops/dqo/docs/examples/data-reasonability/string-not-exceeding-a-set-length.md

 Data is based on public-use data sets, such as the U.S. Census and the Centers for Disease Control and Prevention’s Behavioral Risk Factor Surveillance System (BRFSS), the world’s largest, annual population-based telephone survey of over 400,000 people.

 The `measure_name` contains measure name data.
-We want to verify that the length of the string values in this column does not exceed 30.
+We want to verify that the length of the string values in this column does not exceed 30 characters.

 **SOLUTION**

 We will verify the data of `bigquery-public-data.america_health_rankings.ahr` using monitoring [string_max_length](../../checks/column/strings/string-max-length.md) column check.
-Our goal is to verify if the number of valid length values on `measure_name` column does not exceed the setup thresholds.
+Our goal is to verify if the length of the strings in `measure_name` column does not exceed the set threshold.

 In this example, we will set one maximum thresholds level for the check:

-- warning: 30.0
+- error: 30.0

 If you want to learn more about checks and threshold levels, please refer to the [DQOps concept section](../../dqo-concepts/checks/index.md).

 **VALUE**

-If the string length exceed 30.0, a warning alert will be triggered.
+If the string length exceed 30.0, en error alert will be triggered.

 ## Data structure